 UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
-20549

-FORM 10-Q ☑ Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the quarterly period ended March 31, 2015 or Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to Commission File Number: 001-34 058 CAPRICOR THERAPEUTICS, 1 (Exact Name Of Registrant As Specified In Delaware (State or other jurisdiction of incorporation or organization) 88-0363465 (I.R.S.
-Employer Identification No.) 8840 Wilshire Blvd., 2 nd Floor, Beverly Hills, (Address of principal executive offices inclu (310) 358-3200 (Registrant's telephone number, includin g area code) pre icate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 ceding 12 months (or for such shorter period that the registrant was required to file such reports), and s. \( \times \text{ Yes} \) \( \text{No} \) sub icate by check mark whether the registrant has submitted electronically and posted on its corporate varieties and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the precedence required to submit and post such files).
-Yes vo icate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelarge accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Ex Large accelerated filer $\square$ Accelerated file Non-accelerated filer $\square$ Smaller report er □ ing company ☑ Ind icate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Excha nge Act). □ Yes ☑ No Ind icate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.
-As of May 11, 2015 there were 16,223,281 shares of the registrant's common stock, par value \$0.001 pe er share, issued and outstanding.
+20549 for the quarterly period ended March 31, 2016 or

+FORM 10-Q

+☑ Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 for the transition period from to

+□ Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+Commission File Number: 001-34058

+CAPRICOR THERAPEUTICS, INC. (Exact Name Of Registrant As Specified In Its Charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+88-0363465 (I.R.S.
+Employer Identification No.)

+8840 Wilshire Blvd., 2nd Floor, Beverly Hills, California 90211 (Address of principal executive offices including zip code)

+(Registrant's telephone number, including area code)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \boxtimes Yes \square No

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \Box Non-accelerated filer \Box Accelerated filer \Box Smaller reporting company \boxtimes

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). 🗆 Yes 🗵 No

+Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.

+As of May 12, 2016, there were 17,952,323 shares of the registrant's common stock, par value \$0.001 per share, issued and outstanding.